nekotaru5/Beta_AdminPlus_Development_Team/README.md

 Terms of Use

-Thank you for using Corebot.
+Thank you for using AdminPlus.
 By using this bot, you agree to the following terms:

 You're free to use the bot, but the following are strictly prohibited: